Strainless Optics technology

 Downward-tilted lenses place the optics at right angles to the eyes when looking downwards.
 This minimizes optical distortions in the most important objects that are viewed, meaning the working area and its surroundings.
 It also brings the lower parts of the lenses closer to the eyes, which widens the field of vision when using loupes.

-A prism shifts the image of the viewed object upwards.
+Prism shifts the image of the viewed object upwards.
 This reduces the user’s need to bend the neck downwards in order to see the object.
-Prism optics is available for all MO professional vision solutions, and it is a standard accessory in MO VinKep loupes.
+Prism optics are either standard or available for all MO Optics® vision solutions.

-We apply a self-developed method for measuring the user and building the optics based on the collected measurements.
-Each part of an MO professional vision solution is produced, positioned and angled individually based on the user’s measurements.
+We apply a self-developed method for building optics based on the user's individual measurements.
+Each part of an MO Optics® vision solution is produced and mounted individually, with no standard angles or forms.